-Teapots are one of the most challenging forms to tackle when you are starting off in pottery making and teapots continue to be a challenge even after you’ve developed a basic mastery of pottery techniques.
+Teapots are one of the most challenging forms to tackle when you are starting off in pottery making.
+Even after you've developed a basic mastery of pottery techniques, they can continue to be a challenge.
 There are so many pieces and parts to teapot forms (spout, handle, lid, knob, body, etc.), and getting the timing right when making them can be a challenge.
 Even more difficult is getting all the parts to work together, not just physically, but aesthetically too.

 This clip was excerpted from Four Approaches to the Teapot, which is available in the Ceramic Arts Network Shop!